broadinstitute/bican-mccarroll-manuscript1/README.md

 # bican-mccarroll-manuscript1
-Scripts used to process the first McCarroll lab BICAN manuscript
+Scripts used to process data for the first McCarroll lab BICAN manuscript